SSPU1W/esx_lockpick-V1.01/README.md

 Kinda got bored of this, feel free to do whatever you want with this, I am no longer updating it, not even sure if the current state works.
 Feel free to use my code for help though.

-# UPDATE
-Script will be fully working by the end of Nov.
-I am working with another scripter to get this thing out.